 The ISU has strict rules that govern substance abuse.
 The anti-doping policy requires that athletes undergo both urine and blood testing year-round to prevent and catch drug abusers.
 You can read even more about the rules on the ISU's Web site.

 In 2002 another scandal rocked the figure skating community during the Winter Olympic Games in Salt Lake City.
-During the pairs skating event, the Russian team narrowly beat the Canadian team.
-Such controversy erupted over this perceived error that an investigation eventually revealed that a French judge had been pressured into a vote-swapping deal with the Russians to vote in favor of the Russian pair.
-Since then, an apparent organized crime connection has been discovered, resulting in the indictment of Alimzhan Tokhtakhounov.
-Thought to be a part of the Russian mafia, investigators believe that Tokhtakhounov arranged the trade-off with French officials so that he would be allowed to return to his native country, Russia, from which he'd been banned previously.
-Currently he's back in Russia, which has no extradition treaty with the United States.
-He continues to deny the allegations against him.
+During the pairs skating event, the Russian pairs team Yelena Berezhnaya and Anton Sikharulidze narrowly beat the Canadian pair Jamie Sale and David Pelletier.
+Such controversy erupted over the perceived error that an investigation eventually revealed that the French figure skating judge Marie-Reine Le Gougne had been pressured into a vote-swapping deal with the Russians to vote in favor of the Russian pair.
+Eventually, Olympics and skating officials decided to reward both teams with the gold medal.

 Clearly, competitive figure skating provides the world with all of the factors necessary for good athleticism and entertainment.
 Drama, beauty and intrigue abound among these often pint-sized athletes, compelling millions of people around the world to watch the sport on television and anticipate the competitions.